-Postgraduate Business students only, exams will take place in early January (Dates TBC) (Michaelmas Term) and early/mid May (Epiphany Term).
+Postgraduate Business students only, exams will take place from 2nd - 6th January 2024 (Michaelmas Term) and 6th - 31st May 2024 (Epiphany Term).
 These dates are only provisional and are subject to change.

 The International Office will hold an in person compulsory Orientation Session for all incoming exchange students.
 All new incoming exchange students are expected to attend.
 The session covers important information such as registration, module enrolment and other practical arrangements.